How Many kWh per Day Is Normal?

 Let’s get started with a baseline so we understand what’s high or low.

 The average US household electricity consumption is 29 kWh per day, according to the most recent data from the US Energy Information Administration, which means the average kWh usage per month is around 870 kWh.

 However, it’s worth noting that daily electricity consumption varies substantially based on the location, size, and number of members in a home.

-For example, in the hot sticky South, it’s normal to use closer to 37 kWh per day to power your air conditioning day and night for much of the year.
-Meanwhile, it’s normal to use closer to 23 kWh per day in the Northeast and West, where more moderate climates require energy for heating and cooling.
+For example, in the hot sticky South, it’s normal to use around 37 kWh per day to power your air conditioning day and night for much of the year.
+Meanwhile, it’s normal to around 23 kWh per day in the Northeast and West, where more moderate climates require less energy for heating and cooling.

 Of course, climate conditions and daily electricity usage vary within each region.
 Use the map below to see the average daily kWh consumed in each household in your state.